PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

 how an element should work.
 The W3C and WhatWG have been doing this for a while, but this could be a level abstracted away from the process of defining new elements.
-The thing that I like about Custom Elements is that the spec can be written and formalised in JavaScript as a base implementation.
+The thing that I like about Custom Elements is that the spec can be written and formalized in JavaScript as a base implementation.

 1. [Component Creator] Declaration of Contract `class ShareButton extends HTMLElement {...}`